mthenw/frontail/README.md

       -V, --version          output the version number
-      -p, --port <port>      server port, default 9001 -n, --number <number>  starting lines number, default 10 -d, --daemonize        run as daemon
+      -p, --port <port>      server port, default 9001 -n, --number <number>  starting lines number, default 10 -l, --lines <number>   number on lines stored in frontend, default 2000 -d, --daemonize        run as daemon
       --pid-path <path>      if run as deamon file that will store the process ID, default /var/run/frontail.pid --log-path <path>      if run as deamon file that will be used as a log, default /dev/null